ejmahler/RustFFT/README.md

 RustFFT is a high-performance FFT library written in pure Rust.
 It can compute FFTs of any size, including prime-number sizes, in O(nlogn) time.

+Unlike previous major versions, RustFFT 5.0 has several breaking changes compared to RustFFT 4.0.
+Check out the [Upgrade Guide](/UpgradeGuide4to5.md) for a walkthrough of the changes RustFFT 5.0 requires.

+## SIMD acceleration
+### x86_64
 RustFFT supports the AVX instruction set for increased performance.
 No special code is needed to activate AVX: Simply plan a FFT using the FftPlanner on a machine that supports the `avx` and `fma` CPU features, and RustFFT will automatically switch to faster AVX-accelerated algorithms.

 For machines that do not have AVX, it also supports the SSE4.1 instruction set.
 As for AVX, this is enabled automatically when using the FftPlanner.

-Unlike previous major versions, RustFFT 5.0 has several breaking changes compared to RustFFT 4.0.
-Check out the [Upgrade Guide](/UpgradeGuide4to5.md) for a walkthrough of the changes RustFFT 5.0 requires.
+### AArch64
+RustFFT optionally supports the NEON instruction set in 64-bit Arm, AArch64.
+This optional feature requires a newer rustc version: Rustc 1.61.
+See [Features](#features) for more details.

 ## Usage